Jhelum River: Present course

 It flows through Srinagar and Wular Lake before entering Pakistan-administered Kashmir through a deep narrow gorge.
-The Neelum River, the largest tributary of the Jhelum, joins it at Domel, Muzaffarabad, as does the next largest, the Kunhar River of Kaghan Valley.
+The Kishanganga River/Neelum River, the largest tributary of the Jhelum, joins it at Domel, Muzaffarabad, as does the next largest, the Kunhar River of Kaghan Valley.
 It is then joined by the Poonch River, and flows into the Mangla Dam reservoir in the Mirpur District.
 The Jhelum enters Pakistani Punjab in the Jhelum District.
 From there, it flows through the plains of Pakistan's Punjab, forming the boundary between the Jech and Sindh Sagar Doabs.
 It ends in a confluence with the Chenab River at Trimmu in the Jhang District.
 The Chenab merges with the Sutlej to form the Panjnad River, which joins the Indus River at Mithankot.

 Most of the villages and important cities of Kashmir valley are situated on the banks of Jhelum.

+Historical course

+The Jhelum may have once flowed in a southeastern direction into the Chenab valley, which is the opposite of its present course.
+Some evidence of this is that some of the present tributaries of the Jhelum join it in a direction opposite to the present course of the river and the greater topographical maturity of the Chenab valley compared to the Jhelum valley.